BIONF/PhyloProfileRibi/README.md

-# PhyloProfileRibi
+# PhyloRBF

-The data of PhyloProfile Ribosome Biogenesis is displayed for an interactive exploration of the [feature-aware phylogenetic profile of ???](https://applbio.biologie.uni-frankfurt.de/phyloprofileribi/).
+The data of PhyloProfile Ribosome Biogenesis is displayed for an interactive exploration of the [feature-aware phylogenetic profile of ???](https://applbio.biologie.uni-frankfurt.de/PhyloRBF/).
 This is a lite version of [PhyloProfile](https://github.com/BIONF/PhyloProfile), which is pre-configured only for its use with the [Ribosome biogenesis data](https://applbio.biologie.uni-frankfurt.de/download/RibosomeBiogenesis/).

 # Table of Contents